kaba2/react-mobx-signals/README.md

 This typical situation answers the question of how signals and slots can possibly work in a language without deterministic object-destructors, where there is no way to disconnect an object when it is deleted: the parent connects and disconnects its children during their creation and removal, respectively.

+### Aggregation

+Aggregation is a useful technique with signals and slots.
+Each slot in a connection can _return_ a value.
+An _aggregator_ object attaches to a signal, and observes, combines, and perhaps stores the connection-values, which it can then return as the result of the signal emittance process.
+The aggregate return type can differ from the slot return type.
+The aggregator can stop the emitting process based on its observed values.
+For example, a signal could be asking each object behind a slot to perform a given task.
+Once an object agrees to carry out that task, the emitting process is stopped.

 ### When to use signals

 An object probably should not define signals when...